learn-co-curriculum/react-hooks-state-arrays/README.md

 array, and insert it into a _new_ array.
 We're also adding the newly generated food returned by the `getNewSpicyFood` function at the end of the array.

-Whenever we are updating state, it's important **not to mutate objects and arrays**, and instead, to create **copies** of them.
+Remember, whenever we are updating state, it's important that we always pass a new object/array to `setState`.
+That's why we're using the spread operator here to make a copy of the array, instead of `.push`, which will mutate the original array.

-React will _only_ re-render our component when we set state with a _new_ value;
-so we need to create a new **copy** of our original array to pass to the setter function, rather than mutating the original array directly and passing a reference to the original array.
+Again, to repeat!
+React will _only_ re-render our component when we set state with a _new_ value; so we need to create a new **copy** of our original array to pass to the setter function, rather than mutating the original array directly and passing a reference to the original array.

-**Make sure to never mutate state directly!**

 After setting state, our component should automatically re-render with the new list of foods.